Before you read

 I support sustainable and organic fishing and it’s what I’ve been buying for years.
 I try to have a balance of 3 vegetarian nights, 2 fish, and 2 other.
 I rarely eat red meat, probably more in winter with stews.
 Sometimes the week is more veg-based, sometimes more fish-based, never meat-heavy.

 Having listened to various talks in this conference, I believe it is possible to achieve a happy balance between “green and blue”.
-But, when asked, Alexandra Cousteau said that she no longer eats fish, because she cannot guarantee, because of the complex supply line, that it will be sustainable.
-It’s a personal choice.
-But the health benefits are a happier body and mind.
+But, when asked, Alexandra Cousteau replied that she no longer eats fish, because she cannot guarantee, due to the complex supply line, that it will be sustainable.
+It’s a personal choice, but the health benefits are a happier body and mind.